ufz/ogs/web/content/docs/userguide/blocks/time_loop.md

 It can contain arbitrary number of blocks ```xml <pair> </pair>```, which define a cyclical pattern each.
 The block ```<pair>``` has to contain two tags: ```<repeat>``` and ```<each_steps>```.
 ```<repeat>``` defines how many outputs with spacing of ```<each_steps>``` time steps should be written.
-In a sequence of <pair> blocks the starting timestep for a pair is the last timestep from the previous one.
+In a sequence of <pair> blocks the starting time step for a pair is the last time step from the previous one.
 Following example illustrates this:

 ```xml